brenobattaglin/quiz-api/README.md

 # quiz-api
-API for the quiz app.
+A quiz REST API made with NodeJS.